-Hmmm … maybe it’s the thought of being Chief Entertainment Officer alongside CEO of the Household, alongside fitting in work and anytime for yourself.
+Hmmm … maybe it’s the thought of being Chief Entertainment Officer alongside the Household CEO, fitting in work and anytime for yourself.

-Plus there’s all the extra mealtimes to provide for – why do kids expect to have lunch on non-school days eh?!!
+Plus, there are all the extra mealtimes to provide for – why do kids expect to have lunch on non-school days, eh?!!

-So how on earth do you survive the summer vacation without it costing a fortune and without losing your marbles?
-I asked a whole host of my mummy friends and these are what they came up with …
+So how on earth do you survive the summer vacation without spending a fortune and without losing your marbles?
+I asked a whole host of my mummy friends, and these are what they came up with …

 - Just have simple prompts to play ready to go … particularly no prep ones like these … so you’re not constantly back footed …